18F/health-tracking-course/collections/_rubric/id-high-1.md

 ---
 layout: widepage
 title: "Demos not Memos"
-course: 1
-lesson: 4
-indicator: development
-priority: high
-visible: true
-date: October 8, 2020
+dimension: id1.1
 overview: |
     The most important thing you can have in a project are demos.
 That is, working software.
 If someone gives you a report about a piece of software, the software probably doesn't work.
 (Ask me how I know.)
 If someone shows you a video of a piece of software, the software may have worked once.
 (Ask me how I know.)
 If someone shows you a piece of software, but they control it, the software barely works.
 (Ask me how I know.)
 If someone lets you use a piece of software, they have confidence.
 It might work, it might break, but they have confidence.
-dimension: id1.1
 ---

 # {{ page.title }}

 *This lesson explores the highest priority dimension of the Iterative Development indicator of the health tracking rubric.*

-{% include rubric dimension="id1.1" %}
+{% include rubric dimension=page.dimension %}

 It's simple: do you get to see the software in progress, or not?
 If not, you should call bullshit.